mvzut/maxcube-Domoticz-plugin/README.md

 ## Configuration

-In the configuration screen of the plugin (under Settings > Hardware), the following options need to be configured:
+In the configuration screen of the plugin (under Settings > Hardware), the following settings need to be configured:

 * Fill in the IP address of your eQ-3 MAX!
 Cube
 * Fill in the port number of your Cube.
 The default is 62910, there is no need to change this in most cases.